 - Hydrate properly.
 This is an easy one to mess up but studies show time and time again that even slight dehydration levels lead to fatigue and inefficient bodily function.
 You should be drinking one ounce per pound of bodyweight: if you weigh 140 pounds, drink 140 ounces of water.

-- Follow correct nutrition.
+- Follow a powerlifting diet plan.
 For protein eat at 1-2 grams per kilogram of bodyweight (some studies show only 1g/kg is needed while others point to 2g/kg being more advantageous).
 For fat pick healthy sources and eat at least .4 times your bodyweight to make sure your body and hormone levels are functioning properly (for example .4 x 180 pounds = 72g of fat minimum).
 For the remainder of your daily caloric intake, pick wholesome carbohydrates that are filling and low in sugar.

 - Correct micronutrient deficiencies.
 Unfortunately much of the food we eat at restaurants and buy at stores is heavily processed and devoid of much of its nutritional value at the macronutrient level.
 This includes things like essential vitamins and minerals.
 Stan ‘Rhino’ Efferding, a legendary strength athlete, says fixing a deficiency in something like vitamin D can have more of an impact that training an extra day in the gym.
 Your body runs on essential fuel and you have to provide it with what it needs or suffer slow and inefficient results or injury.